mo-mo-666/stochastic-processes/README.md

 # Stochastic Processes
 A variety of stochastic processes.
+The short definition or explanation of each process is written in a file.

+## Contents
 - Brownian motion (Wiener process)
   - Recurrency of Brownian motion
-  - Arc-sine law of Levy
+  - Arc-sine law of Lévy

 - Geometric Brownian motion

+    Black–Scholes equation, applied for finance

 - Random walk
   - Recurrency of random walk